-According to research published in the Journal of Academy of Nutrition and Dietetics, taking a seat at the table while eating can help you eat at a slower pace, and the slower you eat the better.
+Research published in the Journal of Academy of Nutrition and Dietetics, found that taking a seat at the table while eating can help you eat at a slower pace, and the slower you eat, the better.

 26. Mind your Portion Sizes

-Therefore, do your best to limit your portions so you can lose weight and keep it off for good.
+Therefore, limit your portions so you can lose weight and keep it off for good.

 Here is a simple infographic to help you understand portion sizes.

 27. Use Smaller Plates

 A simple change from a 12-inch to the 10-inch plate can cut food consumption by up to 20 percent, according to the Cornell and Brand Lab’s Small Plate Movement.

 Therefore, make sure to have your meals on a 10-inch plate instead of the larger ones —that’s roughly the size of your grandmother’s china.